✨ Professional Resume Review | Get Yours Today | Certified Experts

 4. The Information Technology Industry

-I.T. is an ever-expanding industry both in size and complexity.
+IT is an ever-expanding industry both in size and complexity.

 Many different roles exist within its remit.